Geometric inequalities for critical metrics of the volume functional: Introduction

-Boundary estimates are classical objects of study in Geometry and Physics.
-In this background, Corvino, Eichmair and Miao \cite{CEM} showed that the area of the boundary $\partial M$ of an $n$-dimensional scalar flat Miao-tam cri\-ti\-cal me\-tric must have an upper bound depending on the volume of $M^n$ (cf. \cite{CEM}, Proposition 2.5).
-Batista et al. \cite{BDRR}, inspired by a classical result obtained in \cite{BGH} and \cite{Shen}, showed that the boundary $\partial M$ of a compact three-dimensional oriented Miao-Tam critical metric $(M^3,\,g)$ with connected boundary and nonnegative scalar curvature must be a $2$-sphere whose area satisfies the inequality $area(\partial M)\leq\frac{4\pi}{C},$ where $C$ is a constant greater than $1.$ This result also holds for negative scalar curvature, provided that the mean curvature of the boundary satisfies $H > 2,$ as was proven in \cite{BLF}; see also \cite{BS}.
-Thereafter, Baltazar et al. \cite{BalRi2} were able to show an isoperimetric type inequality for Miao-Tam critical metrics with nonnegative scalar curvature.
-These type of estimates may be used to obtain new classification results as well as discard some possible new examples.
+In \cite{CEM}, Corvino, Eichmair and Miao showed that the area of the boundary $\partial M$ of an $n$-dimensional scalar flat Miao-tam cri\-ti\-cal me\-tric must have an upper bound depending on the volume of $M^n$ (see \cite[Proposition 2.5]{CEM}).
+Later, inspired by a classical result obtained by Boucher, Gibbons and Horowitz \cite{BGH} and Shen \cite{Shen}, Batista et al. \cite{BDRR} showed that the boundary $\partial M$ of a compact three-dimensional oriented Miao-Tam critical metric $(M^3,\,g)$ with connected boundary and nonnegative scalar curvature must be a $2$-sphere whose area satisfies the inequality $area(\partial M)\leq\frac{4\pi}{C},$ where $C$ is a constant greater than $1.$ This result also holds for negative scalar curvature, provided that the mean curvature of the boundary satisfies $H > 2,$ as was proved in \cite{BLF} and \cite{BS}.
+In \cite{BalRi2}, Baltazar, Di\'ogenes and Ribeiro obtained an isoperimetric type inequality for Miao-Tam critical metrics with nonnegative scalar curvature.
+Indeed, in the last years several progress have been made on boundary and volume estimates for critical metrics (see, e.g., \cite{BS,BLF,BDRR,CEM,yuan}), however, only few results are known for possibly disconnected boundary case, which is the focus of this paper.
+These estimates can be used to obtain new classification results and to discard some possible new examples.

-Recently, Borghini and Mazzieri \cite{BM1} used clever methods to provide a new uniqueness result for the de Sitter solution which is essentially based on a new notion of mass established in the realm of static spacetimes with positive cosmological cons\-tant that are bounded by Killing horizons.
-Generically speaking, one of the main techniques used by them to establish the result consists on the analysis via the Maximum Principle of a successful divergence formula.
-This procedure will be at the core of some results in this article.

-In the first part of the paper, in the spirit of \cite{BM1} and motivated by the historical development on the study of critical metrics of the volume functional, we going to provide a sharp estimate to the mean curvature $H_{i}$ of the boundary components $\partial M_{i}$ of a critical metric of the volume functional on an $n$-dimensional compact manifold.
+In our first result, mainly inspired by the works of Borghini and Mazzieri \cite{BM1,BM2} on the uniqueness result for the de Sitter solution, we shall provide a sharp estimate to the mean curvature $H_{i}$ of the boundary components $\partial M_{i}$ of a critical metric of the volume functional on an $n$-dimensional compact manifold.
 More precisely, we have established the following result.